 Corporate Office: 1-855-342-6567

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely PFS would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 In 2017, a complainant indicated that Phoenix Financial Services had initiated collection activity—including placing negative reports with Experian Credit Reporting Agency—for an unverified debt that the complainant had never assumed.
 This activity caused inconvenience, adversely affected the complainant’s credit, and violated the FCRA.
 Although the negative information was ultimately removed, and the debt was returned to the original creditor, Phoenix Financial Services accepted responsibility for the violation.
 Also in 2017, a complainant reported that unverified debts had been reported on his or her credit report in violation of the FCRA.
 After a standard complaint procedure, the negative information was removed.
 However, three months later, the same complainant was again notified by the credit reporting agencies that Phoenix Financial Services had again placed unverified negative financial information on his or her credit report.
 Although the error was again corrected, these repeated lapses indicate a pattern of behavior on the part of Phoenix Financial Services that indicates an inability or an unwillingness to respect financial regulatory laws or consumer protection laws.